ritusarswat27/Python-Practice-Projects/ATM-Simulation-System/README.md

-🏦 *ATM Simulation System (Python)*
+🏦 ATM Simulation System (Python)
-📌 *Overview*

-This project is a simple ATM (Automated Teller Machine) Simulation System built using Python and Object-Oriented Programming (OOP) concepts.
+This is a simple ATM (Automated Teller Machine) Simulation System built using Python and Object-Oriented Programming (OOP) concepts.
 It allows users to create accounts, generate PINs, deposit and withdraw money, check balances, view transaction history, and change their PIN securely.

+📘 Project Overview

+Demonstrates Object-Oriented Programming (OOP) in Python.

+User can perform secure banking operations in the simulation.

+Emphasis on PIN security (using getpass).

-✨ *Features*
+✨ Features

 🔑 PIN Generation & Verification using secure input (getpass module).